neurocyte/flow/README.md

 https://github.com/neurocyte/flow/assets/1552770/97aae817-c209-4c08-bc65-0a0bf1f2d4c6

 # Requirements
 - A modern terminal with 24bit color and kitty keyboard protocol support.
-Kitty and ghostty are the only recommended terminals at this time.
+Kitty, Foot and Ghostty are the only recommended terminals at this time.
 Most other terminals will work, but with reduced functionality.
 - NerdFonts support
 - Linux, MacOS, (somewhat experimental) Windows, Android (Termux) or FreeBSD.
 Other BSDs